51Degrees/specifications/device-detection-specification/part3/required-examples.md

 ### Getting Started Console

-Examples should be provided that illustrate basic usage of the API for both Cloud and On-Prem, using fluent builder and options file configuration, when executed as a console application.
+Examples MUST be provided that illustrate basic usage of the API for both Cloud and On-Prem, using fluent builder and options file configuration, when executed as a console application.